jamess-a/Flutter-Tic-Tac-Toe/README.md

 Mobile emulator for running the Tic Tac Toe application:
 [Android Studio](https://developer.android.com/studio?hl=th)

-Flutter
 [Flutter](https://docs.flutter.dev/get-started/install/windows/mobile)
 [Dart]

 ### Dependencies

-Add the following dependencies to your `pubspec.yaml` file:
+Ensure the following dependencies are added to your `pubspec.yaml` file: if not add the following dependencies to your `pubspec.yaml` file:

 ```yaml
 dependencies: